The Town & Surrounding Area in April

 After the ski season ends, April is month of significant discounts.
-The hotels and guesthouses are seriously lowering their prices.
-This is a great time for a budget vacation or a luxurious spa weekend at a much more affordable price.
+Hotels and guesthouses lower their rates considerably, making it the perfect time for a budget-friendly getaway or a luxury spa weekend at a fraction of the cost.

 Changeable spring weather makes April perfect for SPA tourism.
-Take a dip in a warm mineral pool in village of Banya or Dobrinishte, while feeling the cool air and looking at the snowy peaks of Pirin, is an indescribable pleasure.
+Soaking in a warm thermal pool in the nearby villages of Banya or Dobrinishte, while the crisp mountain air brushes your face and you gaze up at the snow-capped peaks of Pirin, is an unforgettable experience.

-Layering is key.
-Spring jacket, sweater and comfortable shoes for walks around the city.
+Dressing in layers is key.
+Pack a spring jacket, a warm jumper and comfortable shoes for walks around the city.
 Don't forget a raincoat or umbrella for sudden spring showers.

 What to do

-- Walk around the old part of Bansko (Varosha) — the cobblestone streets are quiet, and the air smells of spring.
+- Explore the historic old town of Bansko (Varosha) — the cobblestone streets are quiet, and the air smells of spring.

-- Give yourself full attention relax in SPA center or the mineral baths in the region.
+- Unwind completely in a SPA center or the mineral baths in the region.

-- Enjoy traditional dinner at a local restaurant tavern — without the madness of the winter season, the service is even more personal.
+- Enjoy a traditional dinner at a local tavern — without the winter rush, the service is far more personal.

 - Organize a day trip to Rila Monastery or Melnik — the weather is great for cultural tourism outside the high mountains.